 I’m always reminded of Job’s friends.
 After Job’s astounding loss of family, livelihood, and personal health, his friends came to comfort him.
+They also came up with some amazing fundraising ideas to help him recover.
 They put on the signs of grieving (they cried, tore their clothes, and put ashes on their heads).
 Then they shut up and sat with him.
 For a whole week they sat beside him, mourning with him, but didn’t speak.

 Today we’re so afraid of grief that we say ridiculous (and sometimes theologically stupid) things.
 We say these things for a couple reasons.
 Sometimes we feel better and want to comfort the one who grieves, so we use our words to TRY to make them feel better.
 Other times, we OURSELVES are uncomfortable with someone’s grief, so we try to lighten the atmosphere for our own sake.